louistmt/Archiver-bot/README.md

 - Unzip the folder into a directory of your preference.
 You should have something like `your-directory/Archiver-bot`.
 - Open your terminal or command like and navigate to `your-directory/Archiver-bot`.
 - Run the command ```npm install --production```.
 This will install all the dependencies the bot needs to run but not the ones needed for development.
-- If everything went right, now the only thing left to do some setup.
-See the Setup section for this.
+- If everything went right, now the only thing left to do is some setup.
+See the following section for this.

 # Setup